 There are more than 260 student clubs and organizations at Brandeis University.
-Filling every niche from Quidditch to a capella clubs, Brandeis clubs offer a safe space and a home for students with similar interests.
-There are several clubs based in religion and religious culture where Brandeis students are welcome to worship, practice, and join in a community of like-minded individuals.
-As of summer 2016, the following clubs are present and active at Brandeis University.
+There are a number of clubs related to religion and spirituality where Brandeis students are welcome to worship, practice, and join in a community of like-minded individuals:

 ABSK is a Christian fellowship throughout the East Coast.
 It is comprised of students who seek to know and love Jesus Christ through a life shared with Him and each other.
 At Brandeis, the chapter is supported by affiliate chaplain Austin Kim.
 All are welcome!